 Influencer marketing continues to be a major facet of Pura Vida’s digital marketing strategy.
 With today’s media noise and hard-to-track ROI, though, the brand altered their strategy to work with a different type of influencer—their very own customers.

 They actually view these people as micro-influencers, regardless of whether they have millions of fans or just a few hundred followers.

-“The people that are seeing [their content] are their close friends and the people they trust the most,” Thall says.
+“The people that are seeing are their close friends and the people they trust the most,” Thall says.
 “If we can have 100,000 micro-influencers versus 10 massive influencers or celebrities, there’s a different sense of trust and word-of-mouth.”

 To organize and incentivize their customers, Thall and his team developed a unique influencer platform, the Pura Vida Rep Program.
 This three-tiered program gives influencers a custom coupon code and encourages them to make sales to their friends and followers.

 If an influencer were to make one sale a day, they’d get five bracelets and a special sticker.
 With five sales, they’d get an exclusive rep charm.
 With 10, they’d receive a Pura Vida staff t-shirt.
 With over 100,000 people in the program, Thall and his team have mastered a process through which customers turn into reps and then into brand ambassadors and top promoters.
 It’s a win-win for both parties.